kavishdahekar/IITG-Captcha-Solver-OpenCV-TensorFlow/README.md

 ### Training the Neural Net
 From the 15000 collected individual characters, 12000 random characters were used for training the NNet.
-Each character image was converted into a 2925x1 vector and its expected output into a 28x1 vector.
+Each character image was converted into a `2925x1` vector and its expected output into a `28x1` vector.
 Tensor flow automates the back-propogation step hence the only effort required was of selecting random batches of 100 from the 12000 inputs and repeating the training step for 1000 iterations.
 The result was a trained Weight and Bias matrix which tensorFlow allowed to be stored to a file for later recovery.
 **Note:** I also installed the CUDA libraries which worked well with tensorFlow significantly reducing the training time.
 My graphics card is a NVidia GTX-950m.

-### Testing the Neural Net
+### Results : Testing the Neural Net
 The remaining 3000 characters from the collected data were used for testing the trained model.
 The accuracy was observed to be about 95%, quite good for a basic model, but can be certainly improved further.

 ### Sample Output for Webmail Captcha